Forge2D

 }

-Every time Ball and Wall begin to come in contact beginContact will be called, and once the fixtures cease being in contact, endContact will be called.
+Every time Ball and Wall begin to come in contact beginContact will be called, and once the shapes cease being in contact, endContact will be called.

 An implementation example can be seen in the Flame Forge2D example.